tedneward/ProfBlog/content/devrel/activities.md

 #### Forums
 *Social, Writing*

-Company-hosted places where customers can post questions and receive answers from both company employees and the surrounding community.
+Easily-accessible places online where customers can post questions and receive answers from both company employees and the surrounding community.

 ***Also Known As***: Support Forums; Bulletin Boards